Dust diffusion in SPH simulations of an isolated galaxy: Methods

 \subsection{Hydrodynamic Simulation}

 We study the evolution of a simulated isolated galaxy using the {\sc Gadget4-Osaka} smooth particle hydrodynamics (SPH) simulation code, which is based on a combination of the {\sc Gadget-4} code \citep{2021MNRAS.506.2871S} and the {\sc Gadget3-Osaka} feedback model \citep[]{2017MNRAS.466..105A,2019MNRAS.484.2632S, 2021ApJ...914...66N}.
 We treat the star formation and production of dust and metals self-consistently with the hydrodynamic evolution of the system, accounting for the effects of SN feedback.
 In our simulations, the relative motion of dust and gas is neglected, and instead it is assumed that the dust is carried along by the gas particles (i.e.\ tight coupling between them).
 Gas cooling and primordial chemistry are treated using the {\sc Grackle-3} library \footnote{ \href{https://grackle.readthedocs.org/}{https://grackle.readthedocs.org/}}\citep{2017MNRAS.466.2217S}, which provides a 12 species non-equilibrium chemistry solver for a network including reactions among the species H, H$^+$, He, He$^+$, He$^{2+}$, e$^-$, H$_2$, H$^-$, H$_2^+$, D, D$^+$ and HD.
-Photo-heating, photo-ionization and photo-dissociation due to the UV background radiation (UVB) at $z = 0$ from \citet{2012ApJ...746..125H} is taken into account.
+Photo-heating, photo-ionization and photo-dissociation due to the UV background radiation at $z = 0$ from \citet{2012ApJ...746..125H} is taken into account.
+The cooling rate for metal-line cooling is linearly scaled with total metallicity, i.e. we do not distinguish between gas-phase metals and metals condensed into dust grains.